It’s a natural part of aging, yet confusion reigns. Here’s the advice you should stop listening to.

 Cochlear implants: These are small electronic devices surgically implanted in the inner ear that help provide a sense of sound to people who are experiencing severe hearing loss.
 Find more information from the NIH about cochlear implants here.

 Assistive listening devices: These tools include phone amplifying devices and apps for your smartphone or tablet—and they’re typically less expensive than hearing aids.
-You can also look into personal earbud amplifiers, such as Nueheara.
+You can also look into personal earbud amplifiers, such as Nuheara.
 Find more information from the NIH about assistive listening devices here.

 Myth #4: You Always Have to Pay Full Cost for Hearing Treatments